-- 1. Turn the ignition switch to ON (II). - 2.
+- 1. Turn the ignition switch to the ON (II) position. - 2.
 Press and hold the CLOCK button until the minute display blinks.
 Adjust the minute by pressing the + or - button. - 3.
 When you finish the minute adjustment, press and release the CLOCK button.
 The hour display will blink.
-Adjust the hour by pressing the + or - button. - 4.
-When you finish all the adjustments, press the CLOCK button again.
+Adjust the hour by pressing the + or button.

+4. When you finish your adjustments, press the CLOCK button again.